 All state and federal taxes, pensions, and insurances were paid as required.
 The financial audit was completed on time and submitted to the state by the required deadline.
-The 2019-2020 audit was filed on time and was presented to the school board.
+The 2020-2021 audit was filed on time and was presented to the school board.

 - Facility and Grounds: WLA leased space from the MSB Holdings Woodbury, LLC.
 WLA met or exceeded all necessary building and content insurance as per state statute.
-The building and grounds maintenance were managed by MSB Holdings Woodbury, LLC. - Due Process and Privacy Rights: The WLA Family Handbook outlines the disciplinary procedures for students.
+The building and grounds maintenance were managed by MSB Holdings - Woodbury, LLC.
+During May of 2021, Friends of WLA (ABC) purchased this property. - Due Process and Privacy Rights: The WLA Family Handbook outlines the disciplinary procedures for students.
 The handbook is reviewed yearly. - Employment: The procedures for hiring included defining staffing needs, reviewing or developing job descriptions if a new position, posting the openings and interviewing.
 References were checked and the candidate met with the director to learn more about the employment terms and benefits.
 New employees met with the office manager upon hiring to complete all employment forms and review employment policies and procedures.
 All new employees undergo background checks upon hiring.
-All school board members and volunteers also undergo background checks upon beginning service at WLA. - Food Service: For the 2019-2020 school year, WLA did not use any contracted food service programs. - Transportation: Students that reside in the ISD 622 school district receive transportation via bus at no cost.
-All other families are required to provide their student's transportation to school. - Operational Performance WLA's Authorizer, VOA, is committed to fulfilling its role as a charter school authorizer by holding WLA accountable for a range of results.
+All school board members and volunteers also undergo background checks upon beginning service at WLA. - Food Service: For the 2020-2021 school year, WLA did not use any contracted food service programs. - Transportation: WLA is committed to providing transportation to students that reside in the ISD 622 school district.
+WLA also provides transportation (as possible) for students residing in Woodbury and the surrounding area. - Operational Performance WLA's Authorizer, VOA, is committed to fulfilling its role as a charter school authorizer by holding WLA accountable for a range of results.
 The accountability system is based on clear reporting by WLA and oversight by the authorizer.
 Through a combination of site visits, board meeting packets, annual reports, and Annual School Evaluations, VOA upholds its legal obligation to make sure WLA is reaching (or making adequate progress toward) the goals and benchmarks outlined in its charter contract and Minnesota Statutes.
 This collective body of evidence will also form the basis for contract renewal decisions.
 VOA uses a standard charter contract with unique school-specific terms that capture different approaches to achieving student success.
-The individuality of each school will be preserved in the Accountability Plan and self-reporting on the results of its respective outcomes.
+The individuality of each school will be preserved in the

+Accountability Plan and self-reporting on the results of its respective outcomes.
 Reporting on school outcomes will take place annually, with contents listed in the Annual Reporting Format section.
 VOA uses the Annual School Evaluation Rubric to assess schools.
 In a consistent manner, while still factoring in the schools' respective mission-specific goals through the Accountability Plan.
 VOA will report its findings to the school's leader and board and encourage constructive dialogue on continuous improvement efforts.
 One of the most important ways VOA gathers information about the schools it authorizes is through on-site visits.
-Site visits allow the authorizer to observe the school in action firsthand, hear directly from all key stakeholders and corroborate school-reported information and data.
+Site visits allow the authorizer to observe the school in action firsthand, hear directly from all key stakeholders and corroborate school reported information and data.
 VOA conducts three different types of site visits: formal, end of term, and monitoring.
 The formal and end of term site visits will follow a more structured protocol and will produce written and oral feedback to the school staff and board.
 VOA will also make informal monitoring visits to schools for follow-up oversight, special events, and check-ins.